clabordec/DP-900-Notes/Section 3: Core Data Concepts.md

 ## OLTP

+- Day-to-day handling transactions that result from enterprise operation
   - Many small transactions
   - Current data
   - Used to run the business
   - Highly detailed
   - Typically in the GB scale
   - Processing performance limit

 <br>

 ## OLAP

+- Analysis of information in a databas efor the purpose of making management descisions
   - Low volume but complex queries
   - Historic, non-volatile data
   - Used to analyze the business
   - Consolidated and summarized
   - TB and above scale
   - No limit, pause/resume compute

 <br>
 <br>